 Colorful posters and regular feature articles in newspapers and magazines helped to get the word out and encouraged people to stick with it.
 The goal was to produce enough fresh vegetables through the summer for the immediate family and neighbors.
 Any excess produce was canned and preserved for the winter and early spring until next year's victory garden produce was ripe.

 Throughout the World War II years, millions of victory gardens in all shapes and sizes-from window boxes to community plots-produced abundant food for the folks at home.
-While the gardens themselves are now gone, posters, seed packets, catalogs, booklets, photos and films, newspaper articles, diaries, and people's memories still remain to tell the story of victory gardens.
+While many of the gardens themselves are now gone, posters, seed packets, catalogs, booklets, photos and films, newspaper articles, diaries, and people's memories still remain to tell the story of victory gardens.

 Plan your visit to include the exhibition Within These Walls… on the 2nd floor of the National Museum of American History.
 There you will find a two-and-a-half-story New England house, orginally built in the 1700s.
 Discover the stories of five ordinary families who lived in the house over 200 years and experienced the great events of American history.